jlevy/lft/README.md

 I see so much focus today on the rising capabilities of AI systems—but vastly less on *how* we can use LLMs and other tools to augment human thinking and collaboration.

-Another old mentor of mine, Adam Cheyer (who was also at SRI, before he built Siri), used to tell me: if you want to see the future of technology, you should look to the past.[^futurehistory]

 Doug's vision never wavered, but in spite of the immense impact of his work on the Internet, the GUI, the mouse, and almost every piece of software we use, he always considered his dream unrealized.
 It's time we apply the vastly more powerful tools of today with his insights in mind.

+### To Shape the Future, Study the Past

+Another old mentor of mine, Adam Cheyer (who was also at SRI, before he built Siri), used to tell me: if you want to see the future of technology, you should look to the past.[^futurehistory]

+Recently, famous technologists seem to make confident (and often extreme) predictions about AI almost every day.
+However, predictions about large technology-driven changes are highly unreliable, even when made by experts.

+In technology, some things change fast—and some don't change at all.
+The hard part is figuring out which parts are which.

+Before thinking about the future of software, it is wise to reflect on its history.

 ### Why Programmers Live in the Future

-I want to take a significant detour in the next section through some core insights about the challenges of building software.
+In the next section I want to take a significant detour through some historical insights about the challenges of building software.

-This is for two reasons.
-Firstly, if you look at the history of the Internet, you'll see many of the things that most influenced online products and culture were first observed by programmers.
+When we look at the history of the Internet, one persistent fact is that many of the things that most influenced online products and culture were first observed by programmers.
 Although historically, programming was at first seen as an arcane skill, over the history of programming, we have seen over and over that the challenges and insights of programmers are usually challenges or insights we face in general with knowledge work.

-If you want to see the future of the knowledge economy, look at what programmers are excited about today.
+So if you want to see the future of the knowledge economy, look at what programmers are excited about today.

-Secondly, the rise of LLMs are making it possible for non-programmers to become programmers, programmers to become designers, and roles to increasingly blur.
+The rise of LLMs are making it possible for non-programmers to become programmers, programmers to become designers, and roles to increasingly blur.
 Along with this, the dichotomy between human language and code is blurring.

-LLMs don't change the fundamentals of how humans interact with information.
+LLMs don't change the fundamentals of writing, communication, or clear thinking.
-But they are accelerating changes that have long been happening to an even more rapid pace.
-These insights are increasingly relevant to writing, communication, and clear thinking in a post-LLM world.
+But they are accelerating changes in tools that have long been happening for a long time.

 ## Reflections on Software

-### What Doesn't Change in Software?

-Today, as AI is transforming software and the knowledge economy, famous technologists are confidently making extreme predictions almost every day.

-Does AI make work obsolete and eliminate all jobs?
-Does it accelerate us toward multi-planetary techno-Utopia?
-Or is your P(doom) so high you should liquidate your retirement portfolio?

-In a world where software is more intelligent, what creates value and makes the world a better place—and what averts possible disaster?

-Predictions about large technology-driven changes are rarely reliable, even if they are made by experts.

-In technology, some things change fast—and some don't change at all.
-The hard part is in knowing which parts are which.
-However, as Jeff Bezos pointed out, you often can have more confidence in things that don't change.

-So let's look first at what *doesn't* change.

 ### What is Technology?